daafith/BaseMatcherCollector/README.md

 		//Expected: I wanted hasFooBar to return <true> AND Foo should have been "foo" AND hasFoo should return <42>
 		//	   but: || I wanted hasFooBar to return <true> BUT returned <false> || Foo should have been "foo" BUT instead it was "bar" || hasFoo should return <42> BUT it returned <14>
 ```
+Of course you can tailor the output if you so desire.
+Then edit `describeTo` and/or `describeMismatch`.